-Large numbers of cell lines look identical.
+Many cell lines look identical when viewed under a microscope.
 Cell lines with very different origins and biological characteristics typically cannot be separated on grounds of morphology or culture characteristics.
-Infection or contamination of a cell line with an adventitious virus or mycoplasma may significantly change the characteristics of the cells but again such contamination may not be apparent.
-Cell lines will also change with time in culture, and to add to all these natural hazards it is all too easy to incorrectly label or crosscontaminate different cell lines in a busy cell culture laboratory.
+Infection or contamination of a cell line with an adventitious virus or mycoplasma may not be apparent even when cells are viewed under a microscope, but can significantly change the characteristics of the cells.
+Cell lines will also change with time in culture, and to add to all these natural hazards it is all too easy to incorrectly label or cross-contaminate different cell lines in a busy cell culture laboratory.